Susan G. Komen Training Program to Reduce Breast Cancer Disparities

 This program will support five students each year and students will participate in individually-tailored, mentored research projects in breast cancer disparities, as well as interactive, community-based and clinical breast cancer experiences, didactic coursework and seminars in breast cancer disparities, and breast cancer disparities symposiums.

-- Currently enrolled in a masters, combined masters/doctoral, or doctoral degree program at time of support by the program
+- Must be currently enrolled in a masters, combined masters/doctoral, or doctoral degree program by the fellowship start date.

 - Master’s and doctoral students must be in the 2nd year of their institution's program; all Master’s students are eligible.